Show the whole elevation so the crack or damaged area has useful context.

 Brick repair here often shares a wall with stone.

 Many Boerne properties mix brick veneer with limestone, chopped stone, stucco edges, retaining walls, and older mortar profiles.
 That mix calls for clear photos, measured expectations, and a repair conversation that does not erase the age and texture that make the place feel local.
+Start with the Boerne masonry repair guide for mixed-material damage or the stonework repair page when limestone, caps, columns, or retaining walls are the main issue.

 Photograph the full wall and close-up damage.